-- (1) Groundwater Monitor Wells.
-For extractions that extend into an aquifer, all required monitor wells shall be sampled annually and analyzed per established State of Michigan sampling and analysis requirements for primary drinking water quality.

 - (a) Testing shall include the following indicator parameters:

 - i. static water level elevation.

 - ii. groundwater temperature.

 - iii. specific conductance.

-- iv. ph.
-I
+- iv. pH.

 - v. dissolved oxygen.

 - vi. redox potential.

 - vii. total dissolved solids (TDS).

+- viii. total petroleum hydrocarbons (TPH).
+If the TPH exceeds the method detection limit (MDL), VOC, SVOC, and MTBE must also be measured as well.

 - (b) In addition, for each well, determine the concentration of the following groundwater parameters:

 - i. chloride.

 - ii. sodium.

 - iii. calcium.

 - iv. sulfate.

 - v. bicarbonate.

 - vi. magnesium.

 - vii. manganese.

 - viii. iron.

 - ix. potassium.

 - x. phosphorus.

 - xi. nitrate nitrogen.

 - xii. arsenic.

 - xiii. mercury.

 - xiv.
 Other chemical elements, compounds or contaminants as determined necessary by the Planning Commission.

 - (c) Laboratory testing shall be conducted in conformance with current applicable United States Environmental Protection Agency testing methods, and data shall be compared to the State of Michigan's current criteria for generic residential cleanup and screening.

 - (2) Groundwater Water Supply Wells.
-For extractions that extend into an aquifer, the Applicant/Owner/Operator is encouraged but not required to seek permission from adjacent well owners to monitor groundwater quality from adjacent down gradient municipal and residential wells.
-Failure to adopt this recommendation shall not be a basis for permit denial.
+For extractions that extend into the groundwater, the Applicant/Owner/Operator shall seek permission from well owners to monitor groundwater flow for all portions of the aquifer(s) from which down gradient municipal and residential wells within one (1) mile of the site extract water.
+All of the monitor well testing requirements in subsection 10.1.C.(1) shall also apply to these additional wells where such permission has been granted.

+- (3) Surface Water.
+For all extraction operations, the number, type and locations of surface water samples shall be sufficient to identify potential surface water impacts from extraction operations, subject to the following: